Hot springs are passe - Japan's tourist towns covet casinos

 CASINO IN A DUTCH TOWN

-Las Vegas Sands Corp (LVS.N) and MGM Resorts International (MGM.N) have made it clear that Osaka and the Tokyo region are their primary targets.
+Las Vegas Sands Corp and MGM Resorts International have made it clear that Osaka and the Tokyo region are their primary targets.

 "These are the locations you can drive that kind of business tourism into and are known as commercial and financial hubs," George Tanasijevich, president of Las Vegas Sands unit Marina Bay Sands, told Reuters after a presentation in Setpember in which he showed a mock-up for a casino resort on Tokyo Bay.